systematic-magic/aop/supplementary.rst

 2. Text
 -------

 2.1.
-Check that font face and size is used consistently though the supplementary file(s).
+Check that font face and size is used consistently through the supplementary file(s).

 2.2.
 Check that there are no blank pages (i.e. all the pages have content)